TauferLab/ANACIN-X/README.md

                 Start percent and end percent are the lowest and highest percentages used respectively.
 The step size defines the percentages in between.
                 For example, default values correspond to '-nd 0.0 0.1 1.0'.
 The percentages used from this are 0, 10, 20, 30, ..., 100.
 This is the recommended setting.
                 All 3 values must fall between 0 and 1, inclusive, and must satisfy the relationship 'start percent + (step size * number of percentages used) = end percent'.
-                (Defaults to starting percent of 0%, step size of 10%, and ending percent of 100%)
+		All 3 values must also contain no more than 2 digits past the decimal. (i.e. corresponding to integer percentages) (Defaults to starting percent of 0%, step size of 10%, and ending percent of 100%)
 * -nt       : When running the unstructured mesh communication pattern, takes the percentage of topological non-determinism in decimal format.
                 For example, default values correspond to '-nt 0.5'.
                 Value must fall in the range of 0 to 1, inclusive.
                 (Defaults to 50% topological non-determinism percentage)
-* -c        : When running the unstructured mesh communication pattern, use this with 3 arguments to define the grid coordinates.
+* -c        : When running the unstructured mesh communication pattern, use this with 3 arguments (integers greater than 1) to define the grid coordinates.
                 The three values must be set so that their product equals the number of processes used.
                 (Ex. -c 2 3 4)
 * -v        : If used, will display the execution settings prior